SvenDH/ISMI-Fissure-Detection/README.md

 # ISMI-Fissure-Detection
-ISMI final project for estimating the completeness of fissures in the lungs.
+ISMI final project were the task is to estimate the completeness of the major fissure in the left lung.
+Details on the challenge are here: https://fico18.grand-challenge.org/home/.